camden-git/romi-docs/1-getting-started/intro.md

 # Chapter 1 - Getting Started

-In this chapter we will go over the basics of FRC terms and how to code your Romi.
-This chapter is recommended for people who do not already have knowledge in FRC terms and basic WpiLib programming.
+Welcome to Chapter 1 of our guide!
+Here, we'll cover the fundamentals of FRC terms and how to code your Romi.
+This chapter is designed for individuals who are new to FRC terms and basic WpiLib/Java programming.

-Remember, this is all a skill, it's not going to come over night and is best learned through practice.
+In this chapter, we will:

+- Learn FRC/WPIlib/Java terms
+- Learn how to flash an operating system to your Romi
+- Learn how to connect your Romi
+- Build a command scheduler
+- Get your Romi driving autonomously and manually

+Keep in mind that we all started with zero knowledge in the beginning.
+There's no shame in asking questions or making mistakes along the way.
+Remember, mastering these skills takes time and practice.
+Don't expect to become an expert overnight.
+The key is to consistently apply what you learn and embrace the learning process.

 Good Luck!